 While reading the list below, you should keep in mind that it represents possible symptoms—you won’t necessarily have all of them.
 They may be somewhat related to your PMS symptoms; in fact, the variation and severity of perimenopause symptoms often mirror our experience with PMS.
 For example, if you don’t get irritable before your period, you may well avoid the mood changes sometimes associated with perimenopause.

-Bleeding Irregularities About 90% of perimenopausal women experience changes in their menstrual cycle or in the periods themselves.
+Bleeding Irregularities.
+About 90% of perimenopausal women experience changes in their menstrual cycle or in the periods themselves.
 Irregularities can take the form of missed periods, more frequent periods, longer or shorter periods, and heavier or lighter flow.
 Some women may have two periods in one month and then skip a period or two.
-These changes may start in your late 30s or they may not occur until you’re 50 or so
+These changes may start in your late 30s or they may not occur until you’re 50 or so.

 Hot Flashes and sleep problems.
 About 85% of US women have hot flashes, which occur when blood vessels dilate bringing large amounts of blood to the skin surface.
 You’ll experience a sudden sensation of intense heat in the upper part of your body, which causes your face and neck to become flushed and/or makes red blotches appear on your chest, back, and arms.
-A hot flash typically last 3 to 5 minutes, although it may take half an hour for you to recover from it.
+A hot flash typically lasts 3 to 5 minutes, although it may take half an hour for you to recover from it.
 As your body temperature readjusts, you may then experience sweating followed by shivering.
-“Night sweats,” caused by hot flashes during sleep, can lead to sleep disturbance and insomnia
+“Night sweats,” caused by hot flashes during sleep, can lead to sleep disturbance and insomnia.

 Body and Skin changes.
 As progesterone and estrogen levels decrease, the collagen in your skin become thinner and less elastic, which leads to sagging and wrinkling.
 Other changes include a decrease in the body’s muscle mass, an increase in body fat and a thickening of the waist and abdomen.